LemonNicholas/LCaughtException/README.md

 ```

 # Application
-Create new class extedns application then control is it debug mode.
+Create new class extedns **Application** then control is it debug mode.
 If true when crash will open a page list crash log, if false will back to normal.
 ```
 public class BaseApplication extends Application {
     @Override